Sleep Medicine Fellowship

 The Sleep Medicine Fellowship in NYU Langone’s Division of Pulmonary, Critical Care, and Sleep Medicine prepares fellows for academic or clinical careers in sleep medicine.

 Our division also provides a rich research environment in sleep medicine, reflecting the multidisciplinary backgrounds of our faculty, clinical fellows, research postdoctoral fellows, and research technicians.
-We offer the opportunity to extend your fellowship for protected research time one or two years beyond your first clinical training year.
+We offer the opportunity to extend your fellowship for protected research time for one or two years beyond your first clinical training year.

 Whatever your focus, we look forward to your time with us as you train for your future in sleep medicine.